+The entrance to the play is through a hidden stone arch, families are transported into a magical setting that will fire their imaginations and provide hours of outdoor fun together.
 The theme for the play has been created around William Cecil, the country’s first Chief Spymaster and the 1st Baron Burghley who lived at Burghley in the 1600's.
 The new play area is called Hide & Secrets and features a series of fun-packed play zones that lead to the Hidden Towers.
-You can see how it came to life in our CGI images here.

 To cater for everyone and design in longer-term interest, we have created four distinctly different routes to access the central play towers and the slides that come from it, and the secret play within it.